HomeFive of the BestFive of the best players to play for Barcelona and Real Madrid

 Figo had won seven honours during his time in Barca colours before enjoying huge success at Real, winning two La Liga titles and the 2002 Champions League.

-The Portuguese’s move intensified an already hostile rivalry, his first return to the Camp Nou greeted by ‘Judas’ banners as missiles and objects rained onto the pitch from Barcelona supporters, including the now legendary ‘pigs head’ hurled in his direction as he took a corner.
+The Portuguese’s move intensified an already hostile rivalry, his first return to Camp Nou greeted by ‘Judas’ banners as missiles and objects rained onto the pitch from Barcelona supporters, including the now legendary ‘pigs head’ hurled in his direction as he took a corner.